Gonorrhoea

 Offer test of cure using NAAT to all patients at least 2 weeks after treatment completion

-At follow-up also:
+At follow-up also check:

 - If symptoms resolved or not